* Translated by AI

 *This content was translated by AI.

-A horrific incident occurred in which a former mixed martial arts (MMA) fighter from Brazil was shot and killed while being chased by armed assailants.
+A horrific incident occurred in which a former Brazilian mixed martial arts (MMA) fighter was shot and killed while being chased by armed assailants.

-The UK's "The Sun" reported on the 7th (local time) that "Brazilian MMA fighter Hogério Silva Santos (36) was shot by two men and died brutally."
+The UK's "The Sun" reported on the 7th (local time) that "Brazilian MMA fighter Hogerio Silva Santos (36) was brutally killed after being shot by two men."

 According to the media, the incident took place in Lucas do Rio Verde, Mato Grosso state, Brazil.
 Santos, being chased by two assailants, desperately hid inside a nearby small grocery store.
 However, the suspects followed him to the store entrance and fired at least three shots at close range before fleeing.